 The Kono’s 74-acre farm is mostly comprised of rice fields set for an October harvest.
 But during the peak garden harvest in summer, you’ll join Mr. and Mrs. Kono in their garden to pick vegetables, including a healthy supply of eggplants.
 The farm is remote with no convenience store in town and a supermarket a good drive away.
 Off just their rice fields, vegetable gardens, and Oita-born hens, the Kono couple is almost entirely self-sufficient.

 The Fuji-no-Sato farmer’s inn is located in Saiki, Oita Prefecture, a 45-minute drive from Usuki and its famous stone buddhas.
-The 75-year-old Sato couple lives is a village tucked in the valley of a densely forested mountain range.
-The couple wakes up early every day (sometimes as early as 1am) to distribute mail to the other villagers in town.
-This farmer’s discipline is seen in their robust garden, which includes cherry tomatoes, tomatoes, eggplant, kabocha (winter squash), green peppers, goya (bitter melon) and ginger.
+The 75-year-old Sato couple lives in a village tucked in the valley of a densely forested mountain range.
+The couple wakes up early every day (sometimes as early as 1 am) to distribute mail to the other villagers in town.
+This farmer’s discipline is seen in their robust garden, which includes cherry tomatoes, tomatoes, eggplant, kabocha (winter squash), green peppers, goya (bitter melon), and ginger.

 After picking food from the Sato’s garden, you’ll have the option to help Ms. Sato prepare dinner.
 One meal may include everything from grilled eggplant with miso, tofu, potato salad, miso soup, shrimp en papillote and grilled eel over rice.
 The men of the house will often be found watching sumo wrestling during this portion of the evening.
 But you’ll have the opportunity to see the garden produce transform into a Japanese home-cooked meal.